-Nine Wilson College seniors presented the results of their research at the 89th Annual Meeting of the Pennsylvania Academy of Science (PAS), held April 5-7 at the University of Pittsburgh at Bradford.
+Five Wilson College seniors presented the results of their research and one was recognized for her oral presentation at the 91st Annual Meeting of the Pennsylvania Academy of Science, held April 10 to 12 at Lebanon Valley College in Annville, Pa.

 The following Wilson students presented research: Kotcha Mangkalaphiban of Thailand; Jessica Meck of Huntingdon, Pa.; Martina Mellott of Mercersburg, Pa.; Ashley Perkins of Singlehouse, Pa.; and Allison Shastay of Bedford, Pa.

 Meck, who is majoring in biology, placed second in the oral presentation category for her research project, “The Effects of Temperature on the Competitive Interactions between Pseudogymnoascus destructans and Native Cave Fungi.”
 Meck, who received Wilson’s John D. Rose Award in Environmental Studies last year, is also the recipient of an Outstanding Research Grant from the Pennsylvania Academy of Science in support of her undergraduate research.

 Shastay and Mangkalaphiban are also recipients of PAS Outstanding Research Grants.

 PAS judged oral presentations and posters, and provided monetary awards for the top three places in each category.
 Oral presentations were assessed in categories for scientific merit ¬- ranging from experimental methodologies to analysis of results - and presentation qualities, including visual impact and fielding of questions.
 The overall score was reflective of all subcategories.

 This is the fourth year for the award competition and the fourth year that a Wilson student has been recognized by the Pennsylvania Academy of Science for excellence in the oral presentation category.

 Abstracts and photos for all presentations can be viewed here.